A newer version of this documentation is available.

 • As is typical with databases, writes are going to put a greater load on the system than reads.
 In particular, every write operation gets processed by the Sync Function and triggers notifications to other clients with read access, who then perform reads to get the new data.

-• Each client running a continuous replication has an open socket to be notified of changes, these sockets remain idle most of the time (unless documents are being modified at a very high rate), so the actual data traffic is low — the issue is just managing that many sockets.
+• Each client running a continuous replication has an open socket to be notified of changes.
+These sockets remain idle most of the time (unless documents are modified at a very high rate), so the actual data traffic is low — the issue is just managing that many sockets.
 We recommend developers to optimize how many connections they need to open to the sync tier (see the OS Level Tuning guide).

 • In a Sync Gateway deployment with GSI/N1QL indexing, the resources allocated to the Couchbase Server index node must be sufficient to support Sync Gateway operations.